devpro/azure-pipeline-training/docs/build-first-steps/03-variable.md

 ### Success criteria

-- [ ] Create a new Azure Build pipeline named "03-variable"
+- [ ] Create a new file `.azure/pipelines/03-variable.yml`
-- [ ] Pipeline definition must be in the file `.azure/pipelines/03-variable.yml`
 - [ ] Use a local variable value in a task
 - [ ] Display a clear text value and a secret value from variables stored in a Variable Group (that you are free to create)
 - [ ] Use a predefined variable in a task
+- [ ] Create a new Azure Build pipeline in your folder and rename it to "03-variable"

 ### Tips